Updated: Aug 2023

 I find many people need to understand a mantra I repeat often, “If you build it, they won’t come”.

-I feel like a broken record sometimes and apologies if you know me or have read any of my insights before because I beat this drum often.
+I feel like a broken record sometimes.
+Apologies if you know me or have read any of my insights before because I beat this drum often.

 But if you build the most amazing learning experience in the world and don’t tell anyone about it, then guess what?
 No one’s going to use and benefit from it.

-I see so many teams pour over building resources for months or even years.
+I see so many teams building resources for months or even years.